config-i1/legion/cran-comments.md

 Everything is correct.

+>* checking installed package size ...
+NOTE
+>  installed size is  5.2Mb
+>  sub-directories of 1Mb or more:
+>    libs   4.4Mb

+Does not look important.

 ### Debian Linux, R-devel, GCC ASAN/UBSAN
 PREPERROR due to "ERROR: compilation failed for package ‘forecast‘".
 Not clear, what is wrong with forecast package.

+### Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+>* checking package dependencies ...
+ERROR
+>Package suggested but not available: 'doMC'

+doMC is not available for Windows.

 ## Downstream dependencies
 This is a new package, so there are no reverse dependencies.